 When an editor knocks back your magazine article ideas, it’s hard not to take this rejection personally.
-Usually there’s a clear reason why your pitch wasn’t successful.
-Being able to take the emotion out of the equation will ensure that you are 100% clear on what this reason is.
+Usually, there’s a clear reason why your pitch wasn’t successful.
+Being able to take the emotion out of the equation and regain your writing confidence will ensure that you are 100% clear on what this reason is.

 Remember, as I always say, being a writer is all about constant learning.
 Even if you’re an experienced writer you can still have your magazine article pitches rejected by your editors.
 If you let rejection get you down, you’re only hurting yourself in the long run.

 If you can find it in you to take something positive from the negative, you’ll be a better writer for it and you’ll have more chance of pitching successful ideas in the future.